statechannels/statechannels/new-packages/nitro-protocol/docs/force-move/state-format.md

 **Why not hash the `AppDefinition` together with the `ChannelId` into a `FixedPartHash`?** By doing this you perform one extra hash but you have to hash less data in the variable part.
 This tradeoff makes sense if you're hashing something like >3 variable parts for the same fixed part (based on the relative gas costs).
 We anticipate that most of the time channels will have 2 participants, so we optimize for this case.

 **Why not include `TurnNum` or `isFinal` in the `VariablePartHash`?** Having the `turnNum` and `isFinal` separate makes the `conclude` and `refute` methods more efficient, as they can pass in just the `VariablePartHash` and not the (potentially large) data within it.

+**What happened to the "commitment" terminology?**
+This has been deprecated in favor of "state".